salvadornm/cerisse/doc_new/tips.md

 ### Use cerisse script

 The **cerisse** script can help to clean directories, create backups, create visit files for movies quickly.
 It is useful for day to day running and avoid file creep-up.
-Is installed in `bin`
-and can be used by
+The script is installed in `bin` and can be used by

 ```
 $ /bin/cerisse [options]